• Skip to primary navigation

 Valentina K. Wein

-This Potato Chestnut Soup overflows with delicious earthy, warming flavors.
-It's ideal for fall and winter, and is especially lovely during the holiday season.
+Potato Chestnut Soup overflows with delicious earthy, warming flavors.
+Made with fresh roasted chestnuts and rosemary, this is an ideal vegan fall and winter soup, and it's especially lovely during the holiday season.

 *Prep time doesn't include roasting and peeling the chestnuts, which takes about 40 min. and can be done ahead).
 You can also buy them already roasted here.